danieldalessandro/BatScripts/README.md

 # BatScripts
-This repository is created to keet my codes that help me on daily tasks.
+This repository is created to keep my codes that help me on daily tasks.

 Scripts on this repository until now: